-By clicking the message icon you will receive the selection on your inbox automatically.
+By clicking the message icon, you will receive the selection on your inbox automatically.

 Sometimes you can make mistakes while talking through a chat app.
 That’s why most of them offer you the option to delete messages you desire.
-With Google Chat you can also delete messages, and it doesn’t matter if it has been already read or not.
+With Google Chat, you can also delete messages, and it doesn’t matter if it has already been read or not.

 To delete a message click the trash can icon.
 A pop up will appear to confirm the action, so cancel or delete.

 You can also edit a message to correct some mistakes you have made.
 Just click on the pencil icon, and start making the alterations needed.
 Note that you can insert files, add emojis, or send a video conference invitation when editing a message.
-Just click “Update” after editing it.
+Just click “Update” after writing it.

 Above all, we hope that this guide has been useful to a better understanding of this newly rebranded version of Google Chat.
-And if you want to know more about other G Suite apps we have plenty of content to help you:

 Drag turns Gmail into your Team’s Workspace – One single place to support customers, manage tasks and close deals, from the place teams love: Gmail.
 We are a Techstars-backed Company, trusted by 30,000 users around the World.